How to Layer Up & Keep Your Child (and You) Warm for Winter Adventures

 2. Add Insulation with Mid-Layers

 Choose lightweight fleece or wool for the mid-layer to provide warmth without adding bulk.
-Avoid cotton—it absorbs moisture and leaves little ones feeling damp and cold.
-Here is a suggestion for children.
+Avoid cotton because it absorbs moisture and leaves little ones feeling damp and cold.

 3. Add A Warm Core Layer

 We suggest a padded jacket or gilet just before the weatherproof outer layer - it shouldn’t be too thick or chunky.
-Something like this jacket or this gilet would work well.
-When children warm up during play, they need to remove layers gradually—not shed a single heavy item all at once.
+When children warm up during play, they need to remove layers gradually, not shed a single heavy item all at once.

 4. Finish with a Weatherproof Outer Layer

 A waterproof, windproof jacket and trousers are essential for keeping out the elements.
 Look for breathable materials to prevent overheating during active play.
-Your child’s outer layer doesn’t need to be the thickest layer they wear - most high street bulky children’s coats aren’t actually weatherproof and they can be quite restrictive - especially in car seats!
-Here are the outer layers that all of our GroWild children wear in our setting.
+Your child’s outer layer doesn’t need to be the thickest layer they wear .
+Most high street bulky children’s coats aren’t actually weatherproof and they can be quite restrictive, especially in car seats!

-Warm Hands, Warm Heart: We often find that overly thick and complicated gloves can cause a bit of sensory overload and restrict climbing and exploring abilities!
-You can layer gloves in the same way you do clothes.
-A thinner base layer glove, such as merino wool or a merino wool blend, will help with warmth while a waterproof mitten over the top will stop water soaking in.
-Another good idea is to take a few pairs of gloves out with you so that you can regularly swap out damp or muddy pairs (bonus points if you store them in your backpack with a little gel warmer pack!).
-Here are some glove liners that we found for children and here some glove liners for the adults.
+We often find that overly thick and complicated gloves can cause a bit of sensory overload and restrict climbing and exploring abilities!
+You can layer mittens in the same way you do clothes.
+A thinner base layer mitten, such as merino wool or a wool blend, will help with warmth while a waterproof mitten over the top will stop water soaking in.
+Another good idea is to take a few pairs of mittens out with you so that you can regularly swap out damp or muddy pairs (bonus points if you store them in your backpack with a little gel warmer pack!).

-Hot Drinks On-the-Go: Pack a flask of warm hot chocolate or tea for a cosy treat between adventures.
-The ritual of stopping for a lovely warm drink or even soup, adds to your outdoor activities as well as feeling like a warm hug!
-We love this little 280ml flask or here is another 280ml option.
-Slightly bigger versions can be found here (350ml) and 500ml here.
+Pack a flask of warm hot chocolate, tea, baked beans or soup for a cosy treat between adventures.
+Stopping for a lovely warm drink or even soup, adds to your outdoor activities as well as feeling like a warm hug!

 ** We are an affiliate of Amazon, which means we may receive a small commission from purchases made through our product links (you will not pay a higher price via these links).
 We only include products that we would consider purchasing ourselves or feel that are relevant to what we are sharing with you.
 Not all links that we provide are affiliate links.
 We have not purchased or tested all of the products that we have included links for and do not accept liability for any issues that may incur as a result of you purchasing a product via a link we have provided - either relating to the sales process, refund process or quality/safety of the product itself.